KSP-KOS/KOS/CONTRIBUTING.md

 ####Nobody merges their own PR

+NOTE THIS RULE IS SUSPENDED.

+THIS RULE IS SUSPENDED BECAUSE THE DEV TEAM SHRUNK TO JUST ONE PERSON, MAKING IT IMPOSSIBLE TO GET ANY PR MERGED IF THIS RULE WAS STILL BEING FOLLOWED.
+(If the dev team grows again to more people, this rule may be re-instated, as it is very good practice, WHEN there's actually more than one person on the team who has the time.)

 (Rules for priviledged members of the team who have permission to write directly to the main repository.)

-1. As a general policy, even experienced developers on the team should not merge their own pull requests into the upstream `develop`.
+1. (SUSPENDED - SEE ABOVE) As a general policy, even experienced developers on the team should not merge their own pull requests into the upstream `develop`.
 Instead they should get another developer to merge it for them.
-2. As such, even if you have permission to do so, never directly push a change to `upstream develop` except in cases where you are doing so as part of the process of merging somebody *else's* pull request other than your own, or during some of the final steps of the release checklist that require it.
+2. (SUSPENDED - SEE ABOVE) As such, even if you have permission to do so, never directly push a change to `upstream develop` except in cases where you are doing so as part of the process of merging somebody *else's* pull request other than your own, or during some of the final steps of the release checklist that require it.
-3. When merging somebody else's pull request, do not "rubber stamp" it.
+3. (SUSPENDED - SEE ABOVE) When merging somebody else's pull request, do not "rubber stamp" it.
 Actually try to read and understand what it does and how, and raise questions with the author using the github "line note" system.